-There appear to be two kinds of Reds:

-those who read selected passages from the New Testament; and those who carry unopened copies of Adam Smith's Wealth of Nations.2 Both wield swords of advanced technology.
+There appear to be two kinds of reds: those who read selected passages from the New Testament and those who carry unopened copies of Adam Smith's Wealth of Nations.2 Both wield swords of advanced technology.
 Their tidings are the same, "We, the believers, condemn the nonbelievers, and everyone else should take heed".
-In effect, what makes Reds so very different from those whom they seek to intimidate is the technology used to temper the steel of their swords.
-Science, the key to technological advancement and market development, was born when Galileo Galilei stood before the Pope with his telescope and demonstrated that the religious rhetoric of the day was a poor substitute for what the naked eye could observe through a hollow cylinder.
-No, the sun did not rotate around the earth then, nor does it rotate around the earth now!
+In effect, what makes reds so very different from those whom they seek to intimidate is the technology they employ.

+Science, the key to technological advancement and market development, was born when people like Galileo Galilei stood before the Pope with his telescope in hand and demonstrated that the religious rhetoric of the day was a poor substitute for what the naked eye could observe through a hollow cylinder.
+The sun did not rotate around the earth!

-Whether tidings from the devil's messenger or from a heretical Wahhabist, the message that Osama bin Laden is sending to the West is the same genre of message that the Reds have recently sent to the White House -- "Protect the homeland", "Preserve our way of life!"
+Whether tidings from the devil's messenger or from a heretical Wahhabist, the message that Osama bin Laden is sending to the West is the same genre of message that the reds have recently sent to the White House -- "Protect the homeland", "Preserve our way of life!"
 Now you may accept glory before God in an imagined paradise called Heaven as a reasonable vision of the future, but you probably reject mutual destruction of enemy and self as a means to achieve that glory.
-But wait!
-That we withhold judgment until we have heard both sides!
+That we withhold judgment until we have heard both sides.